matteopilz/OpenMS-website/content/en/contribute.md

 Programmers, this
 [guide](https://github.com/OpenMS/OpenMS/blob/develop/CONTRIBUTING.md)
-explains how to contribute to the openms codebase.
+explains how to contribute to the OpenMS codebase.

 ### Reviewing pull requests
 The project has more than 45+ open pull requests -- meaning many potential